thanuraj/LoanEMICalculatorApplication/README.md

 Lombok
 Maven

-* Spring security is not used to secure the endpoints.
+* Spring security is used to secure the endpoints.
+For now it'll allow all URL patterns.
+In Futue we can add authentocation like JWT, Oauth etc.

 3.Running the Project
 * Build the application